-Growing Culture, an exhibition by aspiring young Moray-based artists, was held at the Alexander Graham Bell Centre, Moray School of Art, between 20 January and 6 February 2014.
+Growing Culture was an exhibition by aspiring young Moray-based artists which took place at the Alexander Graham Bell Centre, Moray School of Art, in 2014.

 Featuring a series of installations and artworks in a range of media (including light, sound, film, photography, sculpture and written word), Growing Culture brought together works generated by a group of young, creative people for Culture Day 2013, as part of the Culture Day Productions project.